OluKai Lala Review

 Support & Stability

 The firm molded footbed, and wide straps on the Lala combine to produce a very stable and supportive shoe.
-While the footbed material can be a bit slick at times, and the narrowness of the design isn't ideal for anyone with wide feet, overall we found this to be a very well-conceived sandal.
+While the footbed material can be a bit slick at times, and the narrowness of the design isn't ideal for anyone with wide feet, overall this to be a very well-conceived sandal.

 OluKai knows how to construct a durable shoe and this one is no exception.
 Despite putting this beautiful sandal through mud pits and cold rivers, it still looked great at the end of our testing period.
 The shiny footbed got a bit scuffed up by the toes, and the leather straps darkened and softened after being wet, but that only made them feel softer and more broken in.

-It was the Lala's impressive performance in more "outdoorsy" metrics like this one that inspired us to award it a Top Pick for Stylish Adventures.
+It is the Lala's impressive performance in more "outdoorsy" metrics like this one that inspired us to award it a Top Pick for Stylish Adventures.
 It earned this title because we were able to do it all: stick on rough terrain, walk in water, and look highly stylish all at the same time.
-Granted, this shoe is fancy and expensive enough that it's probably not the one to buy if you need a flip-flop solely for outdoor adventures.
+Granted, this shoe is fancy and expensive enough that it's probably not the one to buy if you need a flip flop solely for outdoor adventures.
 But what's nice about the Lala is that you can feel confident that, wherever your day takes you, you'll be comfortable and secure the whole time.

-And this is where the Lala took the prize, flying past all the other contenders.
+And this is where the Lala takes the prize, flying past all the other contenders.
 We polled close to 20 women and had them rate our tested flips, and this sandal was far and away the favorite.

 While the Lala performed well in even our most rigorous outdoor tests, we still feel it's a better shoe for urban activities.
-It's such a nice sandal, and quite expensive, so we just don't see the point in buying it to purposely beat it up.
+It's such a nice sandal, and quite expensive, so we don't see the point in buying it to beat it up purposely.
 While it can handle water, dirt, and mud, it's best suited for classy city life where you want the assurance that you'll be comfortable for hours, secure on slippery sidewalks, and dry quickly if you end up in a sudden summer thunderstorm.